ember-cli/broccoli-caching-writer/README.md

         *Note, in the case when a file or directory matches both an include and exlude pattern, the exclude pattern wins*

+## `plugin.listFiles`
+list files matched, helpful as it allows us avoid a second glob

+## `plugin.listEntries`
+list entries (stat objects) of files matched, helpful when further FS information is required on rebuild.

 ## ZOMG!!!
 TESTS?!?!!?